The Womxn Project is TWO!

-The Woman Project (TWP) is a non-profit, feminist, female identifying art-activism organization in Rhode Island.
-The Woman Project began in 2017 with a mission to further the human rights of Rhode Islanders by using art as a tool for both education and social change.
-TWP stirs social awareness and invites political actions to inclusively further women’s rights through creative campaigns and collaborative art projects.
-In a world where there is so much work to be done in the fight for equality of human rights, prioritizing effort and energy is key to achieving progress.
+The Womxn Project (TWP) is a non-profit organization in Rhode Island focused on building a strong, feminist, community-based movement to further human rights of Rhode Islanders by using art and activism to advance education and social change.
+TWP stirs social awareness and invites political action to inclusively further women’s rights through creative advocacy campaigns and collaborative art projects.
+In a world where there is so much work to be done in the fight for equality of human rights, we have decided to stay focused on one BIG, bold goal.
+We are harnessing the energy of the 71% of Rhode Islanders who believe in the right to abortion to pass the Reproductive Health Care Act (RHCA).

-The Woman Project Manifesto, “Where Art Meets Activism”
+The Womxn Project Manifesto, “Where Art Meets Activism”

 We love art and creativity.